 (See also Overview of Gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more .)

-Nausea, vomiting, and diarrhea are common side effects of many drugs.
+Nausea, vomiting, and diarrhea are common side effects of many drugs and medications.
 Common offenders include

 Antacids containing magnesium as a major ingredient

 Digoxin (usually used for heart failure or certain irregular heart rhythms)